diffblue/gitlab/doc/subscriptions/index.md

 #### A note on licenses

 GitLab for Open Source Program benefits apply to an entire GitLab namespace.
-To qualify for the GitLab for Open Source Program, applicants must apply an [OSI-approved license](https://opensource.org/licenses/) to **each project in a namespace**.
+To qualify for the GitLab for Open Source Program, **all projects in an applicant's namespace** must carry an [OSI-approved license](https://opensource.org/licenses/).

 Click `Add LICENSE` from the project's overview page to select an open source license.
 If the license you prefer is not available as a license template, manually copy the entire, unaltered [text of your chosen license](https://opensource.org/licenses/alphabetical) into the `LICENSE` file. from Note that GitLab defaults to **All rights reserved** if users do not perform this action.